rogertrullo/tensorflow_medical_images_segmentation/README.md

 Now this will generate a folder that includes several h5 files that contain the training data (input ct slices and it's corresponding labels).

+After that you should be able to run python main.py - dir_patients /path/to/CT_data --path_patients_h5 /path/to/h5files